 - The success rate in which a dog obeys a known command on the first attempt.
 Breeds that saw a higher success rate ranked higher on the smartest dogs list.

-As you can see, the test is essentially an obedience test, hence obedience & working intelligence.
+As you can see, the test is essentially an obedience test, hence being called the “obedience & working intelligence.”
+However, there are certain flaws to point out right from the start.

-However, not all breeds were evaluated by the obedience judges.
-Only dogs recognized by a major North American kennel club participated.
+Not all breeds were evaluated by the obedience judges.
+Only breeds recognized the AKC or CKC were allowed to participate.
 In addition, breeds needed at least 100 responses to qualify for the final list of dog intelligence.

-As one of the 50 most popular dog breeds in America, the Weimaraner had no problem getting 100 responses.
+As one of the 50 most popular dog breeds in America, the Weimaraner had no problem getting at least 100 responses.
 Plus, they’re recognized by both the American and Canadian Kennel Club.

 How Weimaraners Performed

 As expected, Weimaraners did very well on Coren’s intelligence trials.
-So well, that they’re ranked the 25th “smartest.”
-This puts them in the 2nd highest performing class, along with other household names.
+So well, that they’re ranked the 25th “smartest” dog.
+This places the intelligent hound in the 2nd highest performing class, along with other household breed names.

 This meant that Weimaraners are able to learn a new command with 5 to 15 repetitions.
-Weimaraners are also highly biddable dogs, obeying a known command on the first try with an 85% plus success rate.
+Weimaraners are also highly biddable and obedient dogs, obeying a known command on the first try with an 85% or better success rate.

 Weimaraners vs. “Average Dogs”

 Weimaraners are far from average.
-However, there’s absolutely nothing wrong with dogs that scored in the average category.
+However, there’s absolutely nothing wrong with dogs that scored in the average class.
 They’re just intelligent in other ways.

 The average dog needed 25 to 40 repetitions to learn a new command.
 In other words, Weimaraners are at least 60% faster at learning than the average!